-Figure \ref{fig:comparison_least_intermediate_most_extreme} shows the $\chi^2$ values obtained as an increasing number of PCs is included, following Equation~\eqref{eq:n_in_e_base}, for the same least, intermediate, and most extreme cases considered in Figure \ref{fig:least_intermediate_most_extreme_xi}.
+In Fig.~\ref{fig:comparison_least_intermediate_most_extreme} we show the $\chi^2$ values obtained as an increasing number of PCs is included in the analysis, following Equation \eqref{eq:n_in_e_base}, for the least, intermediate, and most extreme cases.
 The PCA-based approach implemented in \texttt{CoCoA}, parameterize the photo-z uncertainty through $\bar{\mathbf{n}}(z) + \sum_i u_i \mathbf{U}_i(z)$, and evaluates $\chi^2$ using the full likelihood expression given in Equation \eqref{eq:likelihood}.
 That said, the work of \cite{pca_method}, which forms the basis of our analysis, provides a linearized approximation for $\chi^2$, given in their Equation 17.
 We therefore compare the $\chi^2$ evaluated using the full likelihood implemented in \texttt{CoCoA}, with the corresponding linearized expression of \cite{pca_method}.
 We highlight, however, that the comparison of these two cases we do in the following are not meant to indicate which one is ``better'', but to provides a consistency check between our numerical implementation in \texttt{CoCoA} (as part of the Roman HLIS Cosmology PIT analysis pipeline) with the the analytical linearized approximation of the precursor work \cite{pca_method}.